Swire Hotels: The Opposite House, Beijing

 The Opposite House is Swire Hotels' first hotel which opened in March 2008 in Beijing's Sanlitun district.
 The hotel is an integral part of Sanlitun Village, an open-plan shopping center also developed by Swire Properties.
 Designed by the Japanese architect Kengo Kuma, the hotel has 99 rooms, including a two-floor penthouse, two restaurants and two bars.

 The ground floor lobby houses rotating art exhibits, while other sculptures and installations are permanently on display in the public areas.

 The name of the hotel comes from the translation of a Chinese word, which historically is used to describe the building located opposite the main house in a courtyard where esteemed guests would stay.
+The Opposite House was closed in 2024.

 The Upper House, Hong Kong

 The Upper House is located above Pacific Place in Admiralty, Hong Kong Opened in 2009, the hotel features 117 rooms including 21 suites and two penthouses.

-The hotel was designed by Hong Kong-based architect Andre Fu.
+The hotel was designed by Hong Kong–based architect Andre Fu.
 Art appears prominently in the hotel interior; 350 original artworks are showcased within the premises, including Hiroshiwata Sawada’s 40-metre tall “Rise” steel sculpture.
 The Upper House is also home to Café Gray Deluxe.